jdmccaffrey/convert-pgn-to-fen/Documentation/03_representing-the-board.md

   # -----------------------------------------------------------------------------------------------
 </span></pre>

 Even though the five helper functions are simple, there are a surprising number of minor design alternatives.
+For example, the lookup variable in square_algebraic_to_int() and square_int_to_algebraic() is a Python List of int.
+Because the number of values (64) is fixed, I could have used a NumPy array.
+Or, because the two functions use the same lookup list, I could have made just one globally accessible list.